skycoin/dmsg/integration/README.md

     ```
 4. Build new binaries: `make build`
 5. Copy `underLoadLocal.sh` file to skywire clone directory
-6. Run it by `sh underLoadLocal.sh -n 200`
+6. Run it by `bash underLoadLocal.sh -n 200`

 For close all visors and delete generated configs, use these two commands:
 ```